 At Uplift, we believe that wisdom matters.
-That’s why we’re exploring the wisest selections from traditions around the world over the course of 52 weeks.
-With this collection, you can take your family or community on a journey through the major traditions in a year.
+That’s why we’re helping families explore the wisest selections from traditions around the world.

-Like any virtue, wisdom can be tricky to pin down because so many people disagree about the precise definition.
+Like any virtue, wisdom can be tricky to define because so many people disagree about what it means.

 And yet, most people generally agree that wisdom entails:

-- Forethought: Choosing what brings long-term joy even if it’s difficult in the moment
+- Forethought: Choosing what brings joy even when it’s difficult

-- Humility: Recognizing that even your most strongly held assumptions can be wrong
+- Humility: Recognizing that even the most strongly held assumptions can be wrong

 - Moderation: Following the middle way between extremes